ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 The specification and storage models should include the following information, so that the producer and consumer can perform an apples-to-apples comparison of the images:

 1. Default State.
-This should include current image, layer states (on or off), global variable ranges and color maps.
+This should include current image, layer states (on or off), global variable ranges and default color maps.
 2. Color maps

 ## References